 When the road widened slightly the bus driver pulled to the side for a bathroom break.
 Nepali women had no shame in their game.
 Many squatted right in front of the bus.

 This time when we climbed back up I was pushed to the very front of the roof.
 As the bus navigated bumpy, rocky and muddy terrain, I found myself with nothing to hold on to.
-Everyone around me began shrieking as the bus plummeted down a steep section of road drowning in debris from a recent landslide.
+Everyone around me began shrieking as the bus plummeted down a steep section of road blanketed in debris.
+It was the site of a recent landslide.

 Fortunately, a Nepali man sitting next to me took a firm hold of my arm while he gripped onto a protruding bar from the luggage rack.
 Sitting on my other side was a Japanese man who I soon found myself holding onto so that he too didn’t take the plunge.
 As I pulled his arm close to my side he smiled graciously.
-That day, although none of us could communicate with each other, we forged some pretty deep bonds among strangers, as we banded together in order to stay alive.
+That day, although none of us could communicate with each other, we forged some deep bonds among strangers, banding together to stay alive.

 Then, much to my relief, the road began to plateau.
 A long string of buses and four-wheel drive vehicles came into view.
 The bus pulled over and everyone got off to investigate.

-Drenched in nervous sweat, I gazed into the Himalayan sun towards the accident that was holding up traffic and I saw that we were in for an even more treacherous ride up ahead.
+Drenched in nervous sweat, I gazed into the Himalayan sun towards the accident that was holding up traffic.
+I saw we were in for an even more treacherous ride ahead.
 The road was deathly steep in some sections and flooded in others; the edge razor sharp.
 I began to devise a plan in my head, that I hoped I could rationally present to Jess and Bimala, to get us off the bus.

 To be continued…